SSH Workspace

 No server-side files are created before running SSH Workspace: Initialisieren.

-Collects global commands:
+Collects the global commands:

 The work page contains: